 1. INTRODUCTION

-The introduction of poisonous substances into aquatic ecosystems has been a significant issue for several decades, leading to widespread environmental damage and disruption of these delicate habitats (.
-One of the most prevalent contaminants that harm our aquatic ecosystems and are of ecological significance are trace or heavy metals, which are metallic chemical elements with a relatively high density (more than 6g/cm3) and toxicity at low concentrations (Ogunola & Falaye, 2018).
-Heavy metals are a common pollutant of waterbodies, with their distribution facilitated by increased population, urbanization and industrialization.
-Heavy metals present significant ecological threats due to their high toxicity, non-biodegradability, bioaccumulation and biomagnification (Oluwagbemiga, et al., 2019, Awakama, et al., 2024).
-Intrusion of heavy metals into aquatic environments results from both geogenic and anthropogenic processes, affecting the concentration, speciation and bioavailability of these pollutants.
-Anthropogenic activities, such as agriculture, aquaculture, mining, and ship transportation are the primary cause of elevated concentrations of heavy metals in the aquatic environment (Ubong, et al., 2021).
+Sediment and soil geochemistry is essential to infer the primary source of potential mineralization, sediment provenance, environmental conditions, and heavy metal pollution in the ecosystem (Afahnwie et al., 2025a; Jean-Lavenir et al., 2025; Yiika et al., 2025).
+The introduction of poisonous substances into aquatic ecosystems has been a significant issue for several decades, leading to widespread environmental damage and disruption of these delicate habitats (Tiabou et al., 2024a; Simou et al., 2024a) .
+One of the most prevalent contaminants that harm our aquatic ecosystems and are of ecological significance are trace or heavy metals, which are metallic chemical elements with a relatively high density (more than 6g/cm3) and toxicity at low concentrations ( Yiika et al., 2022; Suh et al., 20225; Sanad et al., 2025a).
+Heavy metals are a common pollutant of waterbodies, with their distribution facilitated by increased population, urbanization and industrialization (Kachoueiyan et al., 2024a; Sigue et al., 2025).
+Heavy metals present significant ecological threats due to their high toxicity, non-biodegradability, bioaccumulation and biomagnification Yiika et al., 2023; Awakama, et al., 2024).
+Intrusion of heavy metals into aquatic environments results from both geogenic and anthropogenic processes, affecting the concentration, speciation and bioavailability of these pollutants (Simou et al., 2024c; Afahnwie et al., 2025b; Tiabou et al., 2025a).
+Anthropogenic activities, such as agriculture, aquaculture, mining, and ship transportation are the primary cause of elevated concentrations of heavy metals in the aquatic environment (Ubong, et al., 2021; Jean-Lavenir et al., 2024; Tiabou et al., 2024b).
 This pollution degrades aquatic ecosystems and negatively impacts all living and non-living things within them.

-Numerous heavy metals are essential for the proper functioning of plants and animals, although certain metals (such as arsenic, cadmium, lead and mercury) have no identified role in these organisms (Onoyima, et al., 2021).
+Numerous heavy metals are essential for the proper functioning of plants and animals, although certain metals (such as arsenic, cadmium, lead and mercury) have no identified role in these organisms (Onoyima, et al., 2021; Afahnwie et al., 2025c; Sigue et al., 2025).
 Excessive levels of both essential and non-essential metals might result in detrimental health effects (Obadimu, et al., 2024).
 Lead (Pb) exposure is reported to account for around 3% of cardiovascular disease and 2% of the global burden of ischaemic heart disease (WHO, 2010).
 Metals like nickel, cadmium and lead lack biological purpose and are potentially hazardous even at trace levels.
-Generally, they are not biodegradable and their bioaccumulation in seafood, sediments, and other elements of aquatic ecosystems has been documented worldwide (Ubong, et al., 2023a).
+Generally, they are not biodegradable and their bioaccumulation in seafood, sediments, and other elements of aquatic ecosystems has been documented worldwide (Ubong, et al., 2023a; Yiika et al., 2024; Kachoueiyan et al., 2024b).

-Rivers and other aquatic bodies serve as the last depository for human waste, resulting in the deposition of some harmful heavy metals into coastal sediments (Yawo & Akpan, 2021).
-Sediments are an intrinsic component of the aquatic ecosystem, as they function as a sink for heavy metals (Obadimu, et al., 2025b).
-Over 90% of the total heavy metal load in aquatic settings is associated with suspended particulate matter and sediments (Islam, et al., 2017).
+Rivers and other aquatic bodies serve as the last depository for human waste, resulting in the deposition of some harmful heavy metals into coastal sediments (Yawo & Akpan, 2021; Tiabou et al., 2025b).
+Sediments are an intrinsic component of the aquatic ecosystem, as they function as a sink for heavy metals (Obadimu, et al., 2025b; Sanad et al., 2025b; Afahnwie et al., 2025d).
+Over 90% of the total heavy metal load in aquatic settings is associated with suspended particulate matter and sediments (Islam, et al., 2017; Simou et al., 2024c).
 Heavy metals attached to suspended particles accumulate in sediments via precipitation, coprecipitation, chelation, and biological impacts resulting in the highest concentrations of hazardous metals in aquatic environments being stored in sediments (Hamuna & Wanimbo, 2021).
 Research indicates that activities disturbing the seabed, such as trawling, dredging, excavation, piling or drilling frequently expose sediment-encased heavy metals and other pollutants, resulting in their redistribution and recontamination throughout the components of impacted ecosystems, either temporarily or for an extended duration (Fennel, et al., 2019, Isotuk, et al., 2023).